b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 We begin with the definition of `getGray` that will change the font color of the selected symbols from our game board.
 This should look nice on a standard, dark terminal display.
-Still, feel free to adjust the color to your needs (although if you use a terminal with a white background you may want to stop it and get some help).
+Still, feel free to adjust the color to your needs (although if you use a terminal with a white background you may rather stop and get some help).
 Anyway, a field not taken by one of the players (`!isTaken`) will be colored by `colorFieldNumbers`.

-Personally, I would also opt to add the function for the triplets detection (`isTriplet`). which we will use to color them (the first we find based on `const lines`) with `colorFirstTriplet`.
+Personally, I would also opt to add the function for the triplets detection (`isTriplet`). which we will use to color them (the first we find based on `lines`) with `colorFirstTriplet`.
 This should allow us for easier visual determination when the game is over (later on we will also use it in `isGameWon`).